radenfajrus/EEG-SSVEP-Control/README.md

 https://github.com/MTG/sms-tools

-This was developed together with parner : https://github.com/aldofadhila027
+This was developed together with partner : https://github.com/aldofadhila027